 Santa Cruz Community Health- Food Distribution Program

-Since 2015, SCCH has operated a Food Distribution Program in partnership with Second Harvest Food Bank of Santa Cruz County.
-Our program provides free food to our patients and our community.
-We do not screen for eligibility and everyone is welcome.
+SCCH operates a Food Distribution Program in partnership with Second Harvest Food Bank of Santa Cruz County.
+The program, which started in 2015, provides free food to patients and the community.
+Everyone is welcome.
+There are no eligibility requirements.

-Throughout the year, we host “Special” Distribution days, inviting community partners (Bike Santa Cruz, Santa Cruz Public Libraries, Santa Cruz County Health Department, Dientes, First 5) to share resources, information, used books, and bikes for local families.
-Other distributions include Holiday Frozen Chickens, or speciality items such as baby food and diapers.
+Throughout the year, SCCH hosts “Special” Distribution days, inviting community partners (Bike Santa Cruz, Santa Cruz Public Libraries, Santa Cruz County Health Department, Dientes, First 5) to share resources, information, used books, and bikes for local families.
+Other distributions include Holiday Frozen Chickens in November and December.

-Our Outreach & Enrollment run the program with the help of wonderful volunteers from the community, interns, SCCH Staff and Board Members.
+The Food Distribution Program is run by SCCH’s Outreach & Enrollment Team with the help of wonderful volunteers from the community, interns, SCCH Staff and Board Members.

 Community Service Organization Partnerships